D50000/Command-Line-Interface-CheatSheet/Git.md

 git merge --abort
 ```

-- Switch to branch 'branch01' or 'commitId'
+- Switch to others branch 'branch01' or 'commitId'
 ```
 git checkout branch01
 git checkout 8955e93
 ```

-- Create and switch to new branch 'new_b'
+- Create new branches
 ```
+# Create and switch to new branch 'new_b'
 git checkout -b new_b
+# Just create new branch 'rescue-before-undo'
+git branch rescue-before-undo
 ```

 - Rename the branch name